thehelp/project/README.md

 * A description of how you tested the change

 I may ask you to use a `git rebase` to ensure that your commits are not interleaved with commits already in the history.
 And of course, make sure `grunt` completes successfully. :0)

-### Technical

-This project uses my fork of `groc` for a few reasons.
-Without my changes:

-* Full file paths from original machine are generated into behavior.js
-* `jade` dependency is locked to pre-1.x
-* Package is not protected against future breaking changes due to '>=' dependency versions

 ### Thanks